AckerlyXu/heima/articles/multi-factor-authentication/end-user/microsoft-authenticator-app-phone-signin-faq.md

 1. Enable phone sign-in for your account.

-  - If you don't have the Microsoft Authenticator app yet, install and add your personal Microsoft account according to the steps on the [Microsoft Authenticator page](/documentation/articles/microsoft-authenticator-app-how-to/).
+  - If you don't have the Microsoft Authenticator app yet, install and add your personal Microsoft account according to the steps on the [Microsoft Authenticator page](./microsoft-authenticator-app-how-to.md).
 Newly added accounts are automatically enabled, so you're good to go.

   - If you already use Microsoft Authenticator for two-step verification, select your account from the app home page, and select **Enable phone sign-in from the drop-down menu".

-  >[AZURE.NOTE]
+  >[!NOTE]
   >To protect your account, we require a PIN or biometric lock on your device.
 If you keep your phone unlocked, the app will pop up a request asking you to set up a lock before enabling phone sign-in.

 3. Most pages where you would normally enter your Microsoft account password have a link that says **Use an app instead**.
 Select this to sign in with your phone.